 The Module

-We will create the module “Autoinit”, it should provide a simple node based solution to run a module after startup.
-It is possible to set a delay, in case some elements in Pixera are not ready at startup.
+We will create the Module “Autoinit”, it should provide a simple node based solution to run a Module after startup.
+It is also possible to set a delay, in case some elements in PIXERA are not ready at startup.

 First Steps

-We will add a new module and start to create Properties and things like module version, date……
+We will add a new Module and start to create Properties like Module version, date, etc.

 - Import “NewModule” to the workspace